w3c/sparql-query/discussion/comparisons/EXISTS_COMPLEXITY_ANALYSIS.md

 ## Overview

-This document analyzes the **space and time complexity** differences between the two EXISTS implementation approaches for a given EXISTS group expression evaluated over N solutions.
+This document analyzes the **space and time complexity** differences between four EXISTS implementation approaches for a given EXISTS group expression evaluated over N solutions.

 **Notation:**
 - `N` = number of solutions for which EXISTS is evaluated